rcarrata/ns-gitops/README.md

 1- Create new front-end and application nodes

+2- Prepare the external connectivity

-2- Move the Ingress Router to front-end nodes and "simpson" app to application nodes
+3- Create the Ingress Router and "patty" app into front-end nodes and move "selma" app to application nodes

+4- Create the apps with the "patty" app into front-end nodes and move "selma" app to application nodes

-3- Setup network policy rules
+5- Setup network policy rules

 ### Creating new front-end and application nodes